openharmony/docs/en/application-dev/quick-start/start-with-js-low-code.md

 > For best possible results, use [DevEco Studio V3.0.0.900 Beta3](https://developer.harmonyos.com/cn/develop/deveco-studio#download_beta_openharmony) for your development.

-On the OpenHarmony low-code development pages, you can design your app UI in an efficient, intuitive manner, with a wide array of UI editing features complying with JS Development Specifications.
+On the OpenHarmony low-code development pages, you can design your app UI in an efficient, intuitive manner, with a wide array of UI editing features.

 You can develop applications or services in the low-code approach using either of the following methods: